 |$ 23,547||$ 24,995|

-Compact crossovers like the Forester serve an incredibly wide range of purposes in the U.S. market.
-For some they're the substitute for a mid-size family sedan; for others they're an all-weather commute vehicle; and for others they're a tool for active, weekend-warrior types.
+The 2014 Subaru Forester, as other compact crossovers, serve an incredibly wide range of purposes in the U.S. market.
+For some it's the substitute for a mid-size family sedan; for others it's the proper platform for all-weather commuting; and for others it's a tool for active, weekend-warrior types.

-The Subaru Forester, true to its name, tends to attract more of those active, outdoor types—the ones who don’t shy away from fleeces, Tevas, snowboards, mountain bikes, or kayaks.
+True to its name, the Subaru Forester tends to attract more of those active, outdoor types—the ones who don’t shy away from fleeces, Tevas, snowboards, mountain bikes, or kayaks.
 But now Subaru has nurtured its stand.
 With the Forester’s last redesign, for 2008, it grew in size and purpose, and its reach has gone far beyond the carabiner, to suburban driveways, commutes, and weekend recitals.

 Appearance-wise with this fourth-generation Forester, Subaru looks to have kept the modus operandi, but especially finessed the design.
 The 2014 Subaru Forester is roughly the same size as the outgoing model on the outside (it’s a little taller, with a wheelbase that’s only an inch longer), but it inherits some of the themes and design details seen in last year’s redesign of the Impreza lineup—including the crisp new grille design and smoothly sculpted side sheetmetal that flows into taillamps that are ‘pinched’—for appearance, and for aerodynamics.
 A somewhat taller hoodline and a more chiseled look in front give it more of an SUV look, although Turbo models get a more aggressive, technical-looking lower airdam (and the hood scoop is gone).